-- The year mark will be an average of all tests and assignments completed 2.1 during the year for all theory and practical subjects.
-Failure to submit work for an assignment will result in a zero being awarded and this will be included when calculating the year mark. - Student attendance at project presentations and critiques is compulsory 2.2 and a register of attendance will be taken on these occasions.
+- 2.1 The year mark will be an average of all tests and assignments completed during the year for all theory and practical subjects.
+Failure to submit work for an assignment will result in a zero being awarded and this will be included when calculating the year mark. - 2.2 Student attendance at project presentations and critiques is compulsory and a register of attendance will be taken on these occasions.
 Ten marks will be deducted from the current project for non-attendance.
 Ten marks will also be deducted per day, including weekends, for any work handed in late.
 After five days, no late work will be accepted without a valid doctor's certificate. - 2.3 As students are required to attend a minimum of 80% of all classes, uncondoned absenteeism from lectures or practical classes will result in marks being deducted from such affected tests and assignments.
-(Deductions of marks will be proportionate to the percentage of nonattendance, e.g., 50% deduction/50% absenteeism.) - 2.4 Only under exceptional cases will one condonement per subject be allowed. - 2.5 As per GI6 where it is specifically stated that, at the discretion of the Senate, an examination shall be practical, written, oral, portfolio presentation or both written and oral and may include practical work.
+(Deductions of marks will be proportionate to the percentage of non-attendance, e.g., 50% deduction/50% absenteeism.) - 2.4 Only under exceptional cases will one condonement per subject be allowed. - 2.5 As per G16 where it is specifically stated that, at the discretion of the Senate, an examination shall be practical, written, oral, portfolio presentation or both written and oral and may include practical work.
 A student may be summoned for an additional oral examination within one week after completion of the examination.
-The provision of GI6 will apply except in the case of a practical subject or portfolio submission.
-Where a student fails a subject the student registered for after I January 2010, the year/semester mark will be valid for one further consecutive main examination in that subject.
-In addition where a student fails a subject, and is granted a supplementary examination, the year/semester mark is valid for that supplementary examination only. - 2.6 The FINAL MARK will comprise:
+The provision of G16 will apply except in the case of a practical subject or portfolio submission.
+Where a student fails a subject the student registered for after 1 January 2010, the year/semester mark will be valid for one further consecutive main examination in that subject.
+In addition, where a student fails a subject, and is granted a supplementary examination, the year/semester mark is valid for that supplementary examination only.

+AL MARK will comprise:

-At first year level:
+At first year

-Theory subjects: 50% year mark 50% examinati on mark Practical subjects: 40% year mark 60% control project and A to a second second the second o pres entation
+s: 50% year mark 50% examination mark

+Practical subject cts: 40% year mark 60% control project and portfolio

+presentation

-At second- and third-year level:
+nd third-year level:

-Theory subjects: 50% year mark 50% examination mark Practical subjects: 50% year mark 50% portfolio presentation At Extended Level
+Theory subject 50% examination mark

+• cts: 50% year mark 50% portfolio presentation

+At Extended

-The subjects will be assessed as 100% Course mark including a portfolio.
-Communication I will be assessed using continuous assessment.
+6 Course mark including a portfolio.

+n 1 will be assessed using g continuous assessment.

-At first year level:
+At first year

-Theory: All theory subjects are examined by written and/or drawn papers, subject to internal moderation.
+Theory: examined by written and/or drawn pa-

+pers, subject to internal

-Practical: I CONTROL PROJECT and a portfolio submission comprising ONE complete project for each component of Design Studies I.
+Practical: and a portfolio submission comprising

+r each component of Design Studies I.

-At second-year level
+At second-ye

-- Theory: All theory subjects are examined by written and/or drawn papers, subject to internal moderation. - Practical: Portfolio submission, comprising TWO complete design projects.
+Theory: examined by written and/or drawn pa-

+pers, subject to internal

+Practical: mprising TWO complete design pro-

+jects.

-At third-year level:
+At third-year

-- Theory: All theory subjects are examined by written and/or drawn papers, subject to external moderation. - Practical: Portfolio submission, comprising THREE complete design projects.
+Theory: examined by written and/or drawn pa-

+pers, subject to external

+Practical: Portfolio submission, co mprising THREE complete design pro-

+jects.

-The examination marks will be subject to external moderation.
+will be subject to external moderation.

-At fourth-year level:
+of Technology level:

-- Theory: A theoretical report of the research topic will be examined in conjunction with the practical component and will be subject to external moderation. - Practical: A portfolio submission of the practical application of the research topic will be assessed in conjunction with the theoretical component and will be subject to external moderation.
+Theory: the research topic will be examined in

+actical component and will be subject

+to external moderation.

+Practical: A portfolio submission of the practical application of the re-

+search topic will be assessed in conjunction with the theoreti-

+be subject to external moderation.

-Both practical and theoretical components need to cover all subjects of the qualification.
+ents need to cover all subjects of the

+qualification.
 A singular mark will be awarded for each subject.